oktadev/okta-blog/_source/_posts/2021-07-14-flask-scim-server.md

 - Navigate to `http://localhost:4040` to see all the requests and responses taking place between Okta and the SCIM server.
 I will be truncating mine a bit in the examples below for brevity.

-- From the section above, you saw that we setup our SCIM integration with **Bearer 123456789** in the authorization header.
+- From the section above, you saw that we set up our SCIM integration with **Bearer 123456789** in the authorization header.
 You can change this header to whatever you'd like in the **app.py** file at the following line of function **auth_required**:

 `if request.headers['Authorization'].split('Bearer ')[1] == '123456789':`